How to Access and Manage Your Clipboard on iPhone

 How do I copy and paste between iPhone and other devices?

 Apple's Universal Clipboard works between iPhones, iPads, and macOS devices signed into the same iCloud account.
 For cross-platform sync with Windows or Android, use a clipboard manager like Octoclip that supports both local and cloud sync.
+(Syncing with a Windows PC over the local network requires the Bonjour service — see how to install Bonjour on Windows.)
+For a walkthrough of every platform pair, see how to copy and paste between devices.

 Is it safe to copy passwords on iPhone?